UBC-MDS/programming-in-python-for-data-science/docs/syllabus-learning-outcomes.md

 By the end of the module, students are expected to:

 - Demonstrate how to rename columns of a dataframe using `df.rename()`.
-- Create new rows or columns in a dataframe using `df[]` notation.
+- Create new rows or columns in a dataframe using [`df.assign`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.assign.html) notation.
-- Sort a dataframe using `df.sort_values()`.
-- Use `df[]` and `df.query()` notation to filter rows of a dataframe.
+- Use `df[]` notation to filter rows of a dataframe.
-- Perform aggregating methods on grouped or ungrouped objects such as finding the minimum, maximum and sum of values in a dataframe using `df.agg()`.
+- Perform aggregating methods on grouped objects using `groupby` and `df.agg()`.
-- Demonstrate chaining over multiple lines.
+- Demonstrate chaining over multiple lines and methods.
+- Use pandas to modify values in a dataframe using `df.apply()` and `df.applymap()`.

-### Module 3: It's Tidy up time!
-(Time and Tidy Data)
+### Module 3: It's Tidy up Time!
+(Tidy Data)

 #### Topics

 - Tidy data - what is it?
 - Manipulating data using `df.melt()` and `df.pivot()`
-- Working with DateTime format
-- Identifying and handling missing/erroneous values
+- Dataframe stacking and unstacking
-- Pandas profiling
+- Combining dataframes

 #### Learning Outcomes